Hui (informal loan club): Differences to other schemes

 Unlike similar schemes in other cultures, where all the savings and borrowing among the group members are interest-free and the order of the withdraw are determined by the group leader, Hui adopts a market-driven interest rate approach: In any given month, all members currently interested in taking the money pot have to submit an interest amount they are willing to pay to the group.
 Typically the person who is ready to pay the highest interest will receive the pot, with the interest amount being evenly disbursed among the other group members.
 Typically, the interest payments are higher and more competitive during the early months of the Hui, and tend to decrease towards the end of the Hui.

+Risks

+Common issues include defaults, where a member fails to contribute after receiving the pot, or fraud, such as the organizer absconding ("giật hụi" in Vietnamese).
+Scheme collapses ("bể hụi" or "vỡ hụi") have led to losses of billions of VND in Vietnam, often in rural areas where participants lack written agreements.
+In the US, cases among Korean and Chinese immigrants have resulted in financial losses and damaged relationships.

+Legality

+Vietnam

+Hui is legally recognized under Article 471 of the 2015 Civil Code, with interest capped at 20% annually.

 Online model

-Several companies have tried to adopt the Hui scheme to online platforms, some of the notable ones including Monk, Puddle, and LendingCircle.
+Digital platforms have modernized hui, with apps like Esusu, eMoneyPool, and Mission Asset Fund offering features such as payment protection, credit reporting, and group fund management.
+In Vietnam, e-wallets like MoMo and ZaloPay include group features that have been adapted for online hui, though this has led to misuse and fraud cases.